 If You’re Struggling to Find Anything, Try Small Low-Cost Airlines

 If you’re not having much luck with flight aggregators, it’s worth checking out the websites of some of the regions’s low-cost airlines, as a few of these aren’t included in flight aggregators’ results.
 A good place to start is this massive Wikipedia list of budget airlines.

-When I was in French Polynesia, I managed to score seven flights for $400 through Air Tahiti, which you won’t find on any of the sites mentions in the this post.
+When I was in French Polynesia, I managed to score seven flights for $400 through Air Tahiti, which you won’t find on any of the sites mentioned in the this post — they aren’t even included on Skyscanner!
 You have to buy them direct.

 For Complicated Trips, FlightFox is the Way